HRSAndrabi/pykp/docs/source/index.rst

         :material-regular:`terminal;1.5em;sd-text-primary sd-mr-1` **API reference**
         ^^^

-        The reference guide contains a detailed description of the functions, modules, and objects included in PyKP.
+        The API reference contains detailed descriptions of the functions, modules, and objects included in PyKP.
         +++